jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-We are not animals.
-We are not a product of what has happened to us in our past.
-We have the power of choice.
+Whenever something negative happens to you, there is a deep lesson concealed within it.
-- Stephen Covey
+- Eckhart Tolle

-Updated on: [7/12/2022]
+Updated on: [7/13/2022]
 <!-- #quoteEnd -->
 </pre>